Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ### Scenario

-This sample demonstrates a multi-tenant .NET Web App (MVC) application calling The Microsoft Graph from different Azure AD tenants.
+This sample demonstrates a multi-tenant .NET Web App (MVC) application signing users from multiple Azure Ad tenants and calling [Microsoft Graph](https://graph.microsoft.com).

 1. The web app allows the tenant admins to sign-up (and provision this app in their tenant) by signing them using [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
 1. The users of these signed-up tenants can then sign-in themselves and create a Todo list for themselves.